jamesr1775/MS-Project-One/README.md

         * On SmartPhones there is 1 donut on each row.
     * Test the responsiveness of the page by varying the screen resolution to see that the text for the donut description doesn't fold or wrap and look cramped.
 5. Footer:
-    * Repeat verification steps done for navbar on home page footer section above.
+    * Repeat verification steps done for the home page footer section above.
     * Make sure the footer html is identical to that of the home page.

 #### Contact Page